 - 01.04 Recognize the broader sociopolitical issues that affect human service systems. - 02.0 PROGRAM PLANNING AND EVALUATION: Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate.
-The student will be able to: - 02.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups. - 02.02 Develop goals, and design and implement a plan of action.
+The student will be able to:

+02.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.